tijmenvangulik/ErgometerJS/README.md

 To make it work you need:

 * An concept2 ergometer with PM5
-* An android or iphone with BLE capability.
+* An PC or Mac, android or iphone with BLE capability.
-* npm which can be downloaded from https://www.npmjs.com
+* npm which can be downloaded from https://www.npmjs.com (for the electron usb demo you can use an older PM3 device)

 Do a download or checkout from github (https://github.com/tijmenvangulik/ErgometerJS)